-Obtaining research funding is a critical part of science, but the process seems to be getting more challenging each year.
+Obtaining research grant funding is a critical part of science, but the process seems to be getting more challenging each year.
 Funding rates are decreasing.
 Applicant frustration is increasing and many grant applicants tell me they feel confused about the differences between funded and unfunded proposals.

 The largest funder of biomedical research in the U.S. is the National Institutes of Health (NIH), which is divided into different institutes based on focus of research (e.g. cancer, neuro, cardio, etc).
 One NIH institute is a bit broader in its scope and that is the National Institute for General Medical Sciences (NIGMS).